Flavor structure of the energy-momentum tensor form factors of the proton

-\textit{Introduction.--} The cosmological constant term (CCT) in Einstein's equation in general relativity encodes the vacuum energy density of the universe, arising from the quantum fluctuations~\cite{Einstein:1917ce, Zeldovich:1967gd, Weinberg:1988cp}.
+The cosmological constant term (CCT) in Einstein's equation in general relativity encodes the vacuum energy density of the universe, arising from the quantum fluctuations~\cite{Einstein:1917ce, Zeldovich:1967gd, Weinberg:1988cp}.
 The cosmological constant (CC) is also known to be connected to the dark energy~\cite{Peebles:2002gy, Sola:2013gha}.
 In nonperturbative quantum chromodynamics (QCD), the gluon condensate gives the energy of the QCD vacuum~\cite{Shifman:1978bx, Diakonov:2002fq}, which can be identified as the QCD CC.
-The CCT also furnishes critical information on understanding the mechanics of the nucleon~\cite{Teryaev:2016edw}.
-When both the quark and gluon degrees of freedom are considered, the nucleon CCT disappears, because of conservation of the energy-momentum tensor (EMT) current.
-However, the nucleon CCT comes into play when the flavor structure of the nucleon gravitational form factors (GFFs) as well as the nucleon mass decomposition is explored.
-The nucleon mass is decomposed in terms of $\pi N$ sigma terms, the quark and gluon energies, and the trace anomaly~\cite{Ji:1995sv, Ji:2021mtz}.
-On the other hand, the nucleon CCT was recently interpreted as the partial isotropic pressure~\cite{Lorce:2017xzd,Lorce:2018egm} by showing the relation between the GFFs in the forward limit and the perfect fluid in general relativity.
-It also gives a clue in understanding the partial internal energy inside a nucleon.
-When one investigates the flavor structure of the nucleon GFFs, the effects of the CCT emerge.
-To carry out the flavor decomposition of the GFFs, one has to compute the generalized isovector-vector form factors (GIVFFs).
-Since there is no physical reason for conservation of the isovector EMT-like current, the isovector CCT form factor survives.
+If we decompose the proton matrix element of the energy-momentum tensor (EMT) operator in terms of the EMT form factors, one term is proportional to the metric tensor.
+Its coefficient is called the proton $\bar{c}$ form factor, which has a similar structure as the CCT in Einstein's equation, $\Lambda g_{\mu\nu}$.
+The proton $\bar{c}$ form factor furnishes critical information on understanding the mechanics of the proton~\cite{Teryaev:2016edw, Liu:2021gco}.
+Since the $\bar{c}$ form factors arise only when EMT current is not conserved, they are naturally scale-dependent~\cite{Hatta:2018sqd, Metz:2020vxd}.
+When both the quark and gluon degrees of freedom are considered, the proton $\bar{c}$ form factor disappears, because of conservation of the EMT current.
+However, the proton $\bar{c}$ form factor comes into play when the flavor structure of the proton energy-momentum tensor form factors (EMTFFs) as well as the proton mass decomposition is explored.
+The proton mass is decomposed in terms of $\pi N$ sigma terms, the quark and gluon energies, and the trace anomaly~\cite{Ji:1995sv, Ji:2021mtz}.
+On the other hand, the proton $\bar{c}$ form factor was recently interpreted as the isotropic pressure-volume work~\cite{Lorce:2017xzd,Lorce:2018egm} by using the relation between the EMTFFs in the forward limit and the terminologies of perfect fluid in general relativity.
+It also gives a clue in understanding the partial internal energy inside a proton.
+When one investigates the flavor structure of the proton EMTFFs, the effects of the $\bar{c}$ form factor emerge.
+To carry out the flavor decomposition of the EMTFFs, one has to compute the generalized isovector-vector form factors (GIVFFs).
+Since there is no physical reason for conservation of the isovector EMT-like current, the isovector $\bar{c}$ form factor survives.